arvenjadeaguilar/cellagri-cms/src/pages/companies/2018-02-13-just-formerly-hampton-creek.md

 thumbnail: /img/just thumbnail.jpg
 description: >-
-  Just (Formerly called Hampton Creek) is a company that makes plant-based alternative products that is now entering the cultured meat space in cellular agriculture.
+  Just (Formerly called Hampton Creek) is a company that makes plant-based alternative products that is entering the cultured meat space in cellular agriculture.
 Founded in 2011 by Josh Tetrick, Just is known for products like Just Mayo (egg-free mayo) and most recently Just Scramble (egg-free scrambled egg).
 In 2017, Just announced that they are entering the cellular agriculture